Runic-Studios/Deploy/README.md

   - Username should be `robot$jenkins`
   - Password is the one generated that harbor gave you
   - ID `docker-registry-credentials`
+- Nexus:
+  - Type is base user/pass
+  - ID `nexus-credentials`
+  - Username and password should come from your Nexus login

 Add global trusted pipeline library (manage jenkins -> system):
 - Named `Jenkins-Shared-Lib`